Why dynamic planning is the hard middle ground

 - Compared to AutoGPT: more controlled — bounded iterations, re-planning limits, with human-in-the-loop on the roadmap.
 Autonomy within guardrails.

-Where FIM Agent Sits: Planning x Execution Spectrum
+Where FIM One Sits: Planning x Execution Spectrum

 - Each DAG node runs a full ReAct loop (dynamic execution) — nodes reason, use tools, and adapt